 Private water supply assessment

-The private water supply assessment should demonstrate that the intended private water supply is feasible, adequate and does not compromise the adequacy of other private water supplies in the area.
+Where a proposed development is to be served by a private water supply, the applicant should demonstrate that the water supply is sufficient (even in times of prolonged dry weather), wholesome and safe to drink and does not compromise the adequacy of other private water supplies in the area.

-A private water supply assessment should include:
+Contents of private water supply assessment